-Take our Quiz to find out how many hair extension pieces and which colors you need!
+Take our Quiz to find out how many hair extension pieces you'll need.

 Tape in hair extensions are like shampoo: You always seem to wind up using way too much or way too little.
 We're here to help clear up any confusion you might have!